heathprovost/oidc-python-flask/README.md

 | OIDC_CLIENT_KWARGS       | The defaults should work as is for most OIDC Providers.
 If not you will have to work through the issue with your provider.                 |

 Other configuration values may be needed depending on your OpenID Provider.
 See the AuthLib [documentation](https://docs.authlib.org/en/latest/) for help with other options.

+## Development

+Once you have finished updating your configuration you can run your website locally by executing `flask run` in your terminal shell.